 There’s no doubt about it: Thinking about money can be a bit nerve-wracking.
 In fact, one recent study found that 90% of Americans say money impacts their stress level.
 If you’ve ever swiped your debit card and seen “transaction denied” or looked at your credit card’s interest rate, you can probably relate to that.

 But here’s the thing: Thinking about money is the way to get on top of your finances, so the sources of stress (overdraft, that includes you!) become very manageable and you can relax.

 It’s also worth realizing that money is at your service.
 It allows you to achieve many of your biggest and best life goals, whether that means paying off your student debt, buying your own home, or taking a bucket-list trip with loved ones.

 So let’s spend a little time setting some smart money goals that could help you both dissolve your financial anxiety and live your best life.
 Are you ready to learn how to set and stick to those money goals?
 Here we go!

 Assessing Your Finances

-Sure, you probably know how much your paycheck is each month, but do you know exactly how much is going towards your retirement savings every pay period or—gulp—exactly how much you’re spending on food delivery?
+However, figuring out exactly what your current finances look like is a vital step.
+Sure, you probably know when you get paid, but have you checked how much is going toward your retirement savings every pay period or — gulp — exactly how much you’re spending on food delivery?
 Keeping a close eye on your finances might help you set smarter money goals.